mzazon/awesome-cloud-projects/gcp/serverless-gpu-computing-pipelines-run-gpu-workflows/serverless-gpu-computing-pipelines-run-gpu-workflows.md

 The integration with Cloud Workflows provides enterprise-grade orchestration capabilities including comprehensive error handling, automatic retries, and detailed execution logging.
 This approach enables complex ML pipelines to run reliably at scale while maintaining full observability.
 The event-driven architecture using Eventarc creates truly reactive systems that respond instantly to new data availability, enabling real-time ML processing without manual intervention.

 Performance characteristics of this solution are particularly compelling for unpredictable workloads.
 Cloud Run GPU achieves cold start times under 5 seconds and can scale from zero to hundreds of instances within minutes, making it ideal for bursty ML inference patterns.
 The pay-per-second billing model ensures cost efficiency even for sporadic workloads, while the automatic scaling handles traffic spikes without capacity planning.
+Current pricing for NVIDIA L4 GPUs on Google Cloud is approximately $0.71 per hour, making it cost-effective for intermittent AI workloads.

 The architectural pattern demonstrated here can be extended to support various ML use cases including computer vision, natural language processing, and time series analysis.
 By separating preprocessing, inference, and post-processing into distinct services, teams can optimize each component independently and leverage different compute resources appropriately.
 This microservices approach also enables easier testing, deployment, and maintenance of complex ML systems.